Jgcoder96/narupedia/README.md

   - create auth structure `npm run authSetup`
   - create admin to database `npm run createAdmin`

+To use the endpoints you need to authenticate with a JWT, you can use the SignUp and SignIn endpoint

 ## Functions enabled for **USERS**

 ### SignUp